 Understanding the foreclosure process in Oklahoma is vital to avoiding your credit being destroyed and home taken by the bank.
-If you DO understand the ins and outs of the foreclosure process, you can avoid it, leverage other solutions, and possibly either save your home or make some money out of the deal.
+If you DO understand the ins and outs of the foreclosure process, you can avoid it, leverage other solutions, and possibly either save your home all together or sell it without foreclosure make some money out of the deal.

 Before we dive in…